Continuous limit of the moments system for the globally coupled phase oscillators: Introduction

-In this paper, the continuous model, the continuous limit of the Kuramoto model, is introduced.
-It is proved that the order parameter of the $N$-dimensional Kuramoto model converges to that of the continuous model in the sense of probability, and their difference is of $O(N^{-1/2})$ as $N\to \infty$ for each $t$ (note that we do not take time average).
-To prove this, the $(m,k)$-th moments are defined for both of the continuous model and the Kuramoto model.
+In this paper, it is proved that the order parameter of the $N$-dimensional Kuramoto model converges to that of the continuous model in the sense of probability, and their difference is of $O(N^{-1/2})$ as $N\to \infty$ for each $t$ (note that we do not take time average).
+To prove this, the $(m,k)$-th moments are defined for both of the continuous model and the finite dimensional model.
 In particular, $(0,1)$-th moment is the Kuramoto's order parameter.
-It is remarkable that both of the continuous model and the $N$-dimensional Kuramoto model become the same evolution equation, called the \textit{moments system}, if they are rewritten by using the moments.
-It means that any solutions of the continuous model and the $N$-dimensional Kuramoto model for any $N$ are embedded in the phase space of the moments system.
-This fact allows us to measure the distance between a solution of the continuous model and that of the $N$-dimensional Kuramoto model in the same phase space.
-These results and the central limit theorem prove that the difference between the order parameter of the $N$-dimensional Kuramoto model and that of the continuous model is of order $O(N^{-1/2})$ for each $t$, provided that initial values and natural frequencies for the $N$-dimensional Kuramoto model are independent and identically distributed according to a suitable probability measure.
+It is remarkable that both of the continuous model and the $N$-dimensional model become the same evolution equation, called the \textit{moments system}, if they are rewritten by using the moments.
+It means that any solutions of the continuous model and the $N$-dimensional model for any $N$ are embedded in the \textit{same} phase space of the moments system.
+This fact allows us to measure the distance between solutions of the continuous model and that of the $N$-dimensional model in the same phase space.
+These results and the central limit theorem prove that the difference between the order parameter of the $N$-dimensional model and that of the continuous model is of order $O(N^{-1/2})$ for each $t$, provided that initial values and natural frequencies for the $N$-dimensional model are independent and identically distributed according to a suitable probability measure.